goodinc/citizen-ui/README.md

 * Make the site look good in modern browsers on any size screen.

-* Make the site accessible for users with special input devices like touchscreens and screen readers.
+* Make the site accessible for users with diverse input devices, like touchscreens and screen readers.

 * Use simple, consistent HTML patterns to make integration with templates easy.